 Few designs carry the fresh look of a minimalist pool.
 These fixtures are made to be sleek and modern, perfectly suited to contemporary homes as well as homes with more simplistic styles.
 To pull off minimalism, a deck should feature clean lines.
 While travertine and other simple materials are sometimes used, these decks are often made with smooth concrete.
 Wood is another popular option, particularly in lighter finishes.

 One of the key elements of this kind of pool is the contrasts.
 With smooth lines and lots of square shapes, sharp differences in color are needed to add visual interest to the backyard.
 Most often, this means that concrete or other decking materials are kept light.
 Color can be introduced through the pool itself or through benches, lounge chairs, and planters in dark shades arranged around the deck.

 Have Questions About Upgrading Your Pool Deck Design?

-No matter what style works best for your backyard, you’re going to want the help of professional pool remodelers to make sure the new deck is designed right.
+No matter what style works best for your backyard, you’re going to want the help of professional pool deck remodelers to make sure the new deck is designed right.
 At GPS Pools, we have the expertise to not only help with the design but the build process, too.
 Foundational mistakes such as poorly leveled ground are common problems among DIY decks.
 Our professional help ensures that labor and material won’t go to waste and your pool deck lasts a long time.
-Contact us at either one of our locations, Lutz (813)-948-9091 and Land o’ Lakes (813)-345-8596.
+Contact us at one of our locations, New Tampa (813) 6320050, Lutz (813)-948-9091, and Land o’ Lakes (813)-345-8596.